How does the solar capacity waitlist work?

 -

-If LPEA concludes through its hosting capacity analysis that we can confidently have less restrictive limits, LPEA will adjust its restrictions and notify members upon making that determination.
+If LPEA concludes through its studies that we can confidently have less restrictive limits, LPEA will adjust its restrictions and notify members upon making that determination.

 -

-If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available bi-annually in the early summer and late fall.
-We need to wait until after the spring and fall to ensure that we have properly identified the minimum local daytime demand for electricity over the past past six months.
+If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect exporting systems will be made available biannually in June and November.
+We need to wait until after spring and fall to ensure that we have properly identified the minimum local daytime demand for electricity over the past six months.

-Members will have one month to submit an interconnection application (or request a Supplemental Review) from the date they are notified of available capacity or their priority on the waitlist will be forfeited.
+Members will have one month to submit an interconnection application from the date they are notified of available capacity or their priority on the waitlist will be forfeited.
+If a member has already installed a non-exporting system, then LPEA will work with you and your installer to reconfigure it to export and reissue an Interconnection Agreement and Permission to Operate that authorize export.

 However, at no time can a person higher on the waitlist prevent someone lower on the waitlist from exercising their right.
 Ex.
 If a member on the waitlist, when offered all requested capacity, does not wish to submit an interconnection application at this time, any available capacity on that feeder will still be offered to other members on the waitlist.